 Which is better?
-Staying onsite at Disney or offsite?
+Should you stay onsite or offsite at Disney World?
 Many years ago, we would spend two to four weeks each June in Orlando and we rarely stayed at the Disney properties.
 Instead, we would hop around from timeshare to timeshare.

 Pros for Staying at a Disney Property

-Even if you aren’t within walking distance, when you stay on-site you can take advantage of complimentary transportation between hotels, parks and Disney Springs.
-Even the airport using Magical Express.
-This means you don’t need to rent a car which can be several hundred dollar cost savings.
+Even if you aren’t within walking distance, when you stay on-site you can take advantage of complimentary transportation between hotels, parks, and Disney Springs.
+This means you don’t need to rent a car which can be several hundred dollars in cost savings.

 Cons for Staying at a Disney Property